Table of Contents

 Personal injury claims, business-related lawsuits, and divorces can be extremely costly.
 Luckily, strategies exist to protect your assets.
 The key to successful asset protection planning is acting long before you expect a threat.

-Read on as our legal strategists at Blake Harris Law explain how you can arm yourself against a potential lawsuit—and why you should do it today.
+Read on as our legal strategists at Blake Harris Law explain how you can arm yourself against a potential lawsuit, and why you should do it today.

 People working in litigation-prone professions, like doctors, architects, or corporate executives, often face patient or client lawsuits.
 Nearly every physician will deal with a malpractice claim at some point in their career.

 Divorce settlements often come with a hefty price tag as well.
-While few can match the extravagance of the 1999 Wildenstein divorce, which ended in a $2.5 billion settlement and a $100 million annuity income for 13 years, divorces frequently involve big claims and costly court battles.
+While few can match the extravagance of the 1999 Wildenstein divorce, which ended in a $2.5 billion settlement and a $100 million annuity income for thirteen years, divorces frequently involve big claims and costly court battles.

 For example, if you place property in an asset protection trust, a state’s laws typically stipulate a look-back period of two to four years before a protected asset becomes immune to creditor claims.
 Once a lawsuit is under way, a court may view setting up a trust or using other strategies to protect your assets as an attempt to cheat a possible judgment creditor.